jcari-dev/jcari-dev/README.md

 ## Hey, I’m Jorge 👋

-Software engineer in Massachusetts who loves turning messy problems into simple tools.
+A software engineer in Massachusetts who loves turning messy problems into simple tools.
 I build things that save time, reduce clicks, and make teams happier.
 If you care about helping people and shipping useful stuff, we are on the same team.

 > Quick fun fact: yes, I still drink iced coffee in winter.